SK

 The result

-CostLoop caught 3 annual renewals before they charged.
+CostLoop caught annual renewals before they charged.
 She reviewed each one with time to decide.
-One tool she cancelled outright, saving $299 per year.
-One she downgraded to a lower tier, saving $180 per year.
-When she decided to cancel that tool, she used the stored cancellation link and was done in under 2 minutes.
-Total annual savings: $479.
+One tool was cancelled outright.
+One was downgraded to a lower tier.
+When she decided to cancel, she used the stored cancellation link instead of searching through account settings at the last minute.

 3